seanjkanderson/boltzmann-learning/README.md

 1. `rps_vs_bad_rng.ipynb`: a minimal example. learn optimal policy for the Rock-Paper-Scissors game, against an opponent that uses a randomized policy with a bad generator of random numbers

+2. `RPS_vs_fixed.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that uses a fixed policy

+3. `RPS_vs_round_robin.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that cycles between actions in a deterministic fashion

+4. `RPS_vs_bad_rng.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that uses a randomized policy with a bad generator of random numbers

+5. `RPS_selfplay.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that uses the same learning algorithm

-2. `rps_vs_bad_rng_nonstationary.py`: considers a setting similar to the former, except that the opponent switches random number generators partway through the game.
+6. `rps_vs_bad_rng_nonstationary.py`: considers a setting similar to the former, except that the opponent switches random number generators partway through the game.
 Compares against relevant alternative strategies, which can take several minutes to run.
 As such, results are persisted so that visualization can be done separately.
     - `rps_plot.py`: Visualize results by running with appropriate file path of results.

-3. `ember_malware_classification.py`: run the EMBER malware classification example with goal of minimizing weighted sum of classification error (false positives and false negatives).
+7. `ember_malware_classification.py`: run the EMBER malware classification example with goal of minimizing weighted sum of classification error (false positives and false negatives).
 Compares against relevant benchmarks that are generally slow, so it persists results to pkl files.
 Note the extra installation required to get the dataset.
    - `ember_plot.py`: Visualize results by running with file path of results